-- Since every BLM site is unique, these procedures were developed by the Washington State University (WSU) as a general set of guidelines.
+- Since every Bureau of Land Management (BLM) site is unique, these procedures were developed by Washington State University (WSU) as a general set of guidelines.
 To ensure aggregation of surveys across all BLM-managed lands, it's important to follow the guidelines at all sites.
-However, if you experience problems or have any questions regarding your site please contact Lena Le, PH.D., at 509-335-1511 at Washington State University for suggestions and directions on how to adapt the methods for your site. - Approximately two weeks prior to the survey start date, Washington State University will ship each site contact person a package containing: surveys, locked drop box/es, script, return FedEx label (paid), and surveyor and site-coordinator report forms.
+However, if you experience problems or have any questions regarding your site please contact David Vollmer at Washington State University, 509-335-2350 for suggestions and directions on how to adapt the methods for your site. - Approximately 2 weeks prior to the survey start date, WSU will ship each site contact person a package containing: survey manual, surveys, locked drop box(es), script, return FedEx label (paid), and surveyor and site-coordinator report forms.
 A checklist of materials will be included to ensure each site has the full compliment of materials.
 Please check all materials before beginning survey distribution. - It is critical that these surveys represent a cross-section of all visitors to your BLM area; i.e. age, race, gender, activity.
-To reach this cross-section of visitors, select a sampling period (with the guidance of WSU) between 30 and 60 days.
+To reach this cross-section of visitors, select a sampling period (with the guidance of the WSU) between 30-60 days.
 If visitation to your site(s) is low, you can contact WSU for an extension of up to 30 days. - Offices should plan on administering all of their surveys within the specified survey period.
 A surveying plan should be created for each site long before the first sampling day and should consider all of the items listed in the Survey Administration section below, including the need to account for visitors refusing to take the survey.
-To ensure a representative sampling of visitors at your survey site, up to one-eighth of the total number of surveys may be administered during any given day; however our experience indicates it is a rare instance when you will be able to collect this daily maximum number of surveys.
+To ensure a representative sampling of visitors at your survey site, up to one eighth of the total number of surveys may be administered during any given day; however, our experience indicates it is a rare instance when you will be able to collect this daily maximum number of surveys.